RecordsKeeper/multichain/docs/source/mininglinux.rst

 To download the executable directly from the browser `click here <https://github.com/RecordsKeeper/recordskeeper-core/releases/download/v1.0.0/recordskeeper-1.0.0.tar.gz>`_ .

-And, if you want to download it from the command line terminal then use this command:
+And, if you want to download it from the command line terminal, then use this command:

 .. code-block:: bash

     wget https://github.com/RecordsKeeper/recordskeeper-core/releases/download/v1.0.0/recordskeeper-1.0.0.tar.gz

-Then, move to the location of the downloaded files and run following commands from your
+Then, move to the location of the downloaded files and run the following commands from your
 terminal:

 .. code-block:: bash